 Opening Reception: Friday, September 14, 2018, 6:00 – 8:00 PM

 Each year Open Studio selects four professional artists with or without printmaking experience to create traditional and/or experimental works in the print medium of their choice, working collaboratively with a print media artist.
 The Visiting Artist Residency, in operation since 1983, is a popular program that receives applications from artists from around the world.
-In conjunction with the residency, each artist exhibits the work produced during their period in the Studio, and gives an artist talk.
+In conjunction with the residency, each artist exhibits the work produced during their period in the Studio.
 These exhibitions are the result of this intensive work period.

 The first of two Visiting Artist Residency exhibitions in 2018 will feature work by artists Jaime Angelopoulos and Panya Clark Espinal.

 In Alter, Jaime Angelopoulos presents three large-scale screenprints within a monochromatic pastel blue installation.
 Magnetica consists of a lavender striped background, upon which a neon-orange ‘serpentine’ silhouette is juxtaposed.
 The ‘serpent’ appears at odds with the heavy geometries that contain it, speaking poetically to interpersonal and intrapersonal intention and outcome.
 Sigil offers a symmetrical arrangement in lavender, fuchsia and luminescent orange.
 A large centered ‘X’ with radiating circles creates a meditative and harmonious composition, symbolizing peace and protection.
 Finally, Planted depicts a large neon-yellow ‘tree’ with contoured stem and radiating branches.
 A rich turquoise background creates an optical tension, while lilac droplets sprinkle over the entire composition.
 This print series continues Angelopoulos’ interest in evoking social experience through bodily gesture and bold coloration.